jitsi/handbook/docs/dev-guide/iframe.md

 {
     from: string, // The id of the user that sent the message
     nick: string, // the nickname of the user that sent the message
+    privateMessage: boolean, // whether this is a private or group message
     message: string // the text of the message
 }
 ```